What is an “Inclusion” school?

 All of our classrooms include students with learning differences.
 Each class has two co-teachers — a general education and a special education teacher — who collaborate and team-teach.
 Classes also include at least one paraprofessional.

 The Children’s School is based on the belief that children have different ways of learning and different ways of interacting socially.
 More than ten years of experience has shown that all children benefit from this unique educational and social learning environment known as “inclusion.”

-Children are successful because staff modify their teaching to meet the needs of each child in the classroom, addressing individual abilities and disabilities.
+- Children are successful because staff modify their teaching to meet the needs of each child in the classroom, addressing individual abilities and disabilities.
 The collaborative team-teaching model – a general education and a special education teacher in every class – enables staff to individualize their teaching and create a tailored learning program.
-The enriched staffing also includes at least one paraprofessional and often a student teacher.

 Inclusion is not mainstreaming – an educational practice where children learn in regular classrooms part of the day and are placed in segregated (special education) classrooms when they require modified instruction for particular subject areas.